-(b) If a payment order received by the

-beneficiary's bank identifies beneficiary both by name and by t.he identifying or bank account number and the name and number identify different persons, the following rules apply:
+(b) If a payment order received by the beneficiary's bank identifies the beneficiary both by name and by an identifying or bank account number and the name and number identify different persons, the following rules apply:

 (1) Except as otherwise provided in subsection (c) of this section, if the beneficiary's bank does not know that the name and number refer to different persons, it may rely on the number as the proper identification of the beneficiary of the order.
-The beneficiary's bank need not order.
-The beneficiary's bank need determine whether the name and number refer to the same person.
+The beneficiary's bank need not determine whether the name and number refer to the same person.

-If the beneficiary's bank pays the (2) If the beneficiary's bank pays the person identified by name or knows that the name and number identify different persons, no person has rights as beneficiary except the person paid by the beneficiary's bank if that person was entitled to receive payment from the originator of the funds transfer.
+(2) If the beneficiary's bank pays the person identified by name or knows that the name and number identify different persons, no person has rights as beneficiary except the person paid by the beneficiary's bank if that person was entitled to receive payment from the originator of the funds transfer.
 If no person has rights as beneficiary, acceptance of the order cannot occur.